-- Programs aimed at preventing and responding to sexual violence such as VAWA, VOCA, RPE, and PHHS Block Grant have been extremely successful in our community and across the nation. - However, many victims still have unmet needs and we must continue to improve our responses to address and prevent the crisis of violence in many communities. - The demand for safety and services increases with high profile cases, national commentary (such as the #MeToo movement), better outreach, improved response and increased awareness. - According to a 2018 survey by NAESV, 80% of programs experienced an increased demand for services last year.
-Current funding in most states cannot meet existing demand, let alone the increase in demand rape crisis centers across the country are experiencing. - Sexual assault services and prevention are critically underfunded, creating a dangerous gap between desperate need and adequate resources. - In the past few years, demand for programs funded by the Rape Prevention & Education Program have skyrocketed, the evidence base has progressed significantly, the current appropriation is very nearly the authorized level, and further investment in the program is desperately needed. - According to a 2018 survey by the National Alliance to End Sexual Violence, at current funding levels half of rape crisis centers have a waiting list for counseling services.
+- Programs aimed at preventing and responding to sexual violence such as VAWA, VOCA, RPE, and PHHS Block Grant have been extremely successful in our community and across the nation. - However, many victims still have unmet needs and we must continue to improve our responses to address and prevent the crisis of violence in many communities. - The demand for safety and services increases with high profile cases, national commentary (such as the #MeToo movement), better outreach, improved response and increased awareness. - According to a 2019 survey by NAESV, 84% of programs experienced an increased demand for services last year.
+Current funding in most states cannot meet existing demand, let alone the increase in demand rape crisis centers across the country are experiencing. - Sexual assault services and prevention are critically underfunded, creating a dangerous gap between desperate need and adequate resources. - In the past few years, demand for programs funded by the Rape Prevention & Education Program have skyrocketed, the evidence base has progressed significantly, the current appropriation is very nearly the authorized level, and further investment in the program is desperately needed. - According to a 2019 survey by the National Alliance to End Sexual Violence, at current funding levels half of rape crisis centers have a waiting list for counseling services and 44% of programs lack a therapist on staff.